Landsberg-Lech Air Base: USAF use

-Company "C" of the Army's 843rd Engineer Aviation Battalion arrived on 17 May to rehabilitate the base.
+Company "C" of the U.S. Army Air Forces' 843rd Engineer Aviation Battalion arrived on 17 May to rehabilitate the base.
 A high priority was assigned to runway repair – to make the airfield operational.
 With the runway project completed, an Air Depot Group moved in and began repairing buildings for living quarters, mess facilities and so forth.
 The personnel moved from their tents into rebuilt quarters as they were completed.
 In January 1946 the 862nd Engineer Battalion arrived to complete the repair of bombed out facilities.

 In 1947 the USAF 7280th Air Base Group was established at Landsberg as a detached unit of Erding Air Base.
 In 1949, the base was designated as Landsberg Air Base and placed under the command of the 2d Air Division.
 On 1 May 1950 the base support unit was designated the 7030th Headquarters Support Group.

 During the Cold War, it was a United States Air Force base.

 Major USAF Units stationed at Landsberg were: